adam-pawelek/llmtranslate/README.md

 ```

 > [!IMPORTANT]
-> If the translator does not detect any language, it will return None.
+> If the translator does not detect any language, it will return None.<br>
 > Before using results of translator detection you should check if it returned correct result or None

 ### Translation